MicrosoftDocs/globalization/globalization/fonts-layout/emoji.md

 ## Inserting emojis using Windows

 1. Type Windows logo key :::image type="icon" source="images/windows-logo-key.png" border="false":::  + . (period).
-The emoji keyboard will appear.
+The emoji keyboard appears.
 1. Select an emoji with the mouse or keep typing to search through the available emojis for one you like.
-1. If you're using Windows 11, you'll be able to express yourself with GIFs or Kaomoji (emoticons), or you can insert symbols from the same emoji panel.
+1. If you're using Windows 11, you can express yourself with GIFs or Kaomoji (emoticons), or you can insert symbols from the same emoji panel.